House Decontamination - Efficient fungi & mold removal contractors

 This substance can be found in walls, ceilings, pipes, caulking, roofing, latex paint, vinyl tile and injection insulation.
 Use caution and consult a professional before removing.
 Asbestos is only dangerous to your health when cut or stirred.
 During work that would involve handling of this substance, it is important to call in a professional.
 They'll ensure the complete and safe removal of this substance.
 Since it's a highly dangerous product when inhaled and can cause serious diseases, you should not attempt to encapsulate, paint, or remove asbestos yourself.
 If you do, you'll release asbestos fibres into the air, says CCOHS.

 Radon is emitted from the natural decay of uranium in soil and stones.
 This colourless and odourless gas can seep into buildings through the floor, walls and drainpipes.
 It is best to have your home tested by a radon specialist.
 During a test done in your home, if your radon concentration exceeds the 200Bq/square meter guideline, you will need to take action to reduce this potentially harmful concentration.
 Your Reno-assistance contractor can:

 Expel the radon to the outside using a pump under the false floor.
 This technique is also known as depressurization under the foundation slab.

 Allow a renewal of the air through a heat recovery ventilator (HRV) that will increase the ventilation of your home.

 Seal the different openings and cracks in your walls or foundation that allow radon to move freely around your home.
 The same goes for the pipes and the evacuation pipes.

-If you discover any of these problems in your home or any other such as spills of matter like oil, you'll need to find a decontamination specialist to identify the source of the problem, fix it and decontaminate it before your health suffers.
+If you discover any of these problems in your home or any other such as spills of matter like oil, you'll need to find a decontamination specialist to identify the source of the problem.
+They'll fix it and decontaminate it before your health suffers.